 Bleaching your hair at home is a huge undertaking.
 Not only might it endanger your strands, but it's just a complicated process to tackle on your own.
 Have you ever noticed how so many colorists have at least one, if not two assistants to help move things along smoothly?
 Having extra hands on board to place foils and pull them out can make a huge difference, because time is of the essence when it comes to lifting and lightening your color.
 Bleach will swell, so where it's placed and how it's applied will quickly determine the fate of your strands.
 And your hair history also has a lot to do with it.

-In short, bleaching your hair is extremely risky (both for your hair and your health) and we strongly advise that you leave it to the professionals.
+In short, bleaching your hair is extremely risky, for both for your hair and your health.
+We strongly advise that you leave it to the professionals.
 Ahead, we'll break down why you should err on the side of caution and skip trying to bleach your own hair, plus safer methods to maintain your color in-between appointments.

 Meet the Expert

-- Cherin Choi is a professional colorist and co-owner of Nova Arts Salon in Downtown LA's Arts District.
+- Cherin Choi is a professional colorist.
 She has honed in on her skills over the years by working at some of the most renowned salons in Beverly Hills and is now sharing her methods by offering educational courses in cities around the country.

 - Guy Tang is a hair stylist, colorist and social media influencer who has created his own line of hair color and styling products called Mydentity with a mission to help others use hair to express themselves.